arangodb/docs/3.10/programs-arangobench.md

 General options that can affect test case performance and throughput:

-- `--concurrency`: number of parallel threads to use by _arangobench_.
+- `--threads`: number of parallel threads to use by _arangobench_.
   Increasing this value should normally increase throughput, unless some saturation or congestion is reached in either _arangobench_ itself, the network layer or the ArangoDB instance.
-  If increasing `--concurrency` does not improve throughput or even decrease it, it should be determined which part of the setup is the bottleneck.
+  If increasing `--threads` does not improve throughput or even decreases it, it should be determined which part of the setup is the bottleneck.
 - `--wait-for-sync`: whether or not all write operations performed by test cases should be executed with the `waitForSync` flag.
 If this is true, write